How to get the cheapest van insurance quotes

 If you have more than one van then you should consider fleet insurance.

-As well as combining multiple policies into a single one (less hassle and less paperwork) you will usually get a fleet policy for multiple vans than if they were insured individually.
+As well as combining multiple policies into a single one (less hassle and less paperwork) you will usually get a fleet policy for multiple vans cheaper than if they were insured individually.